JavaScript is required

 • mislead or deceive you, or try to do so – for example, sending letters that look like court documents

 • take unfair advantage of any vulnerability, disability or other similar circumstance affecting you.
-This is called ‘unconscionable behaviour’.
+This is called ‘unconscionable conduct’.

 Harassment

 You do not have to accept harassment from creditors or debt collectors.
-Get help immediately.
+There is help available, visit Other help for debt and bankruptcy for information and contacts.

 • phone calls, day and night, at work and home